-Sue Kedgley is a freelance writer, columnist, media consultant, media trainer and consumer advocate.
+Sue Kedgley is a writer, independent director, media trainer and consumer advocate.

-She is on the Board of Consumer NZ, the Consumer Foundation and the Capital and Coast District Health Board.
-She was a awarded a 2016 Woman of Influence and a Woman in Governance award 2018.
-She has a New Zealand Order of Merit.
+Sue is on the Board of Consumer NZ, the Consumer Foundation and the Capital and Coast District Health Board.
+She was a awarded a 2016 Woman of Influence; a 2019 Woman in Governance award and a New Zealand Order of Merit in 2019.

-She was formerly President of the National Committee of UN Women New Zealand from 2014 to 2016, a was member of the UN Women Asia Pacific Regional Civil Society Advisory Group and the steering committee for Women's Rights and Advocacy in the Pacific (WRAP).
+More recently, she was President of the National Committee of UN Women Aotearoa New Zealand from 2014 to 2016; Chair of the National Committee of the Women’s Empowerment Principles from 2016-18 and a member of the UN Women Asia Pacific Regional Civil Society Advisory Group.
+She is an issues Convenor for the National Council of Women.

-While in Parliament she helped secure funding for a $12 million Nutrition Fund for schools, an Organics Advisory Service, a National Antibiotic Resistance Surveillance system and an Integrated Health Unit within the Ministry of Health.
-Her private members bill, the Flexible Working Hours bill, has also become law.
+She helped develop the Healthy School Food & Nutrition Guidelines; organised a successful 25 thousand signature petition to save the Overlander train service; secured funding for a $12 million Nutrition Fund for schools; an Organics Advisory Service; a National Antibiotic Resistance Surveillance system and an Integrated Health Unit within the Ministry of Health.

 As part of her campaign for safe healthy food, Sue helped found the Safe Food Campaign and the National Food Safety Network.
 She was a Wellington City Councillor for 8 years in the 1980’s and a Wellington Regional Councillor for 6 years from 2013-2019.
 She is married to Denis Foot, is the mother of a 31 year old son, Zac, and has three step-children.
 She has an MA (Hons) in Political Science.